Javonet/javonet-docs/v2/getting-started/installing-javonet.md

 # Overview

-Javonet does not need any installation steps, all you need to do is to add reference to Javonet package in your project.
+Javonet does not need any installation steps, all you need to do is to add reference to Javonet package in your `{calling_technology}` project.

 ## Downloading Javonet Package